debasmita-b/debasmita-b.github.io/_teaching/2015-spring-teaching-2.md

 In Spring and Fall 2024 and 2025, I gave a guest lecture on speech analysis, with a focus on the paralinguistics of code-switching.

-In Fall 2025, I am an instructor of record for the class, delivering the first five weeks of conceptual lecture content.
+In Fall 2025, I am an instructor of record for the class, delivering the first five weeks of conceptual lecture content on the fundamentals of speech processing.